Laila Hamzi

 About Laila

-She is regularly briefed as junior counsel and also appears unled.
 Since coming to the Bar, Laila has been briefed on matters in State and Federal Courts and Tribunals, including the High Court, the Federal Court of Australia, the Victorian Court of Appeal, the Supreme Court of Victoria, the Supreme Court of New South Wales, and the Coroners Court of Victoria.
-She has also appeared in the International Court of Justice and handled arbitrations under the major institutional rules including the ICSID, UNCITRAL, ICC, SCC, SIAC and HKIAC Rules.
+She also has Royal Commission experience, has appeared in the International Court of Justice and handled arbitrations under the major institutional rules.

 Before joining the Bar, Laila was a Senior Associate in the commercial disputes team of Quinn Emanuel Urquhart & Sullivan LLP in London.
 Laila was also previously an Associate at the International Court of Justice (to H.E.
 Judge Cançado Trindade) and completed her articles with Lander & Rogers.